Oliver Wieland

 Research activity:

-“Google scholar index” of O. Wieland
+“Google scholar index” of O. Wieland)

-structure physics.
-Experimental investigations, theoretical evaluations and
+structure physics doing experimental investigations, theoretical evaluations

 My experimental research